-L. dispar dispar images (top to bottom): Tree banding and larvae of different sizes and pupae collecting under burlap band, large larva, pupae and adult females laying eggs.
+Spongy moth images (top to bottom): Tree banding and larvae of different sizes and pupae collecting under burlap band, large larva, pupae and adult females laying eggs.

-Several insecticides are registered for use against L. dispar dispar caterpillars.
+The state decided not to conduct an aerial spray program this year.
+However, there are several insecticides registered for use by homeowners against spongy moth caterpillars.
 Contact insecticides kill when they are sprayed on the caterpillar.
 There are also several biological control products that contain a bacterium called Bacillus thuringiensis kurstaki (Btk).
 This is a stomach poison that kills the caterpillar after it feeds on leaves sprayed with the insecticide.
 This is a more environmentally friendly option because it is toxic to a limited number of caterpillars and doesn't harm many other non-target organisms.
 It works best when caterpillars are still small.
 Before using any insecticide, READ THE LABEL, and follow the instructions to protect yourself.
-Make sure you only use products registered for L. dispar dispar.
+Make sure you only use products registered for spongy moth.
 Because they feed high up in the tree, it may be necessary to seek the assistance of a tree service if you want to obtain full spray coverage of the tree canopy.
 If you are considering spraying an insecticide to target caterpillars crawling on your house, do a test spray on a small area to make sure it doesn't harm the siding.

-If you have small trees and they are becoming defoliated by L. dispar dispar, make sure to water them regularly to eliminate drought stress.
-If possible, young trees should be protected from them with bands around the trunk.
+If you have small trees that are getting defoliated by spongy moth, make sure to water them regularly to eliminate drought stress.
+It is best to do one deep watering per week with 20 gallons to make sure the water gets to the roots.
+Watering daily with few gallons is not effective.
+If possible, young trees should be protected from caterpillars with bands around the trunk.
 If concerned about drought stress on larger trees, water them deeply at the drip line of the canopy, not close to the base of the trunk.

 When the caterpillars reach their last molt, they find a secluded place in which to pupate.
 The pupa is brownish and can be found in bark crevices even under burlap bands.
 These also should be removed to reduce the population.
-Adults emerge from the pupa as either whitish non-flying females or brownish males that fly.
+Adults emerge from the pupae as either whitish non-flying females or brownish males that fly.
 The females lay their eggs in clusters on the bark, and shed camel-colored hairs to cover the eggs.
 These egg masses can be scraped off with a knife or fingernail and collected in a container of soapy water and vegetable oil to further reduce the population before next spring.

-The good news is there's only one generation per year, so when they pupate later this summer, the defoliation from L. dispar dispar is over.
+The good news is there's only one generation per year, so when they pupate later this summer, the defoliation from spongy moth is over.
 In addition, is an early-season defoliator.
 Heavily defoliated trees should produce new leaves and if it isn't too dry over the summer they will recover.
 Hopefully the population surge we are observing now will be slowed with infection by the fungus, other naturally-occurring parasites and predators, or by the diligence of homeowners to reduce populations on their trees.
 Time will tell.